 The research team at Hillman spent a long time to make sure that this dual-purpose vehicle was ideally product-planned, with the Husky using a slightly de-tuned 35bhp version of Hillman’s old-style side-valve engine, which they retained throughout its three-year career.

-Apart from that issue, the Husky was far from spectacular having been designated It had very basic trim, low gearing and as usual with Hillman cars the handling was the subject of much criticism- most of it justified.
+Apart from the gear change issue, the Husky was far from spectacular having been designated a very basic trim, low gearing and as usual with Hillman cars , the Husky's handling left a lot to be desired was the subject of much criticism from owners motoring media combined- most of it justified.

 The Husky was undoubtedly designed for practicality and not passion, as it came with a maximum speed of about 65 mph, although the majority of those who opted for the vehicle, came from a sector of the market who were happy to cruise at 45-50 mph.